Black-and-red broadbill: Taxonomy and systematics

-The black-and-red broadbill is the only species in the genus Cymbirhynchus, in the typical broadbill family Eurylaimidae, a family of nine tropical species native to Southeast Asia.
+The black-and-red broadbill is the only species in the genus Cymbirhynchus, in the typical broadbill family Eurylaimidae, a family of ten tropical species native to Southeast Asia.
 Based on a 2017 study by the Brazilian researcher Alexandre Selvatti and colleagues, its closest relative is the silver-breasted broadbill.
 These two species are most closely related to the Eurylaimus broadbills, and all three genera form a sister clade to the genus Sarcophanops.
 This clade is sister to one formed by the long-tailed broadbill and dusky broadbill.
 Both of these clades are sister to the Grauer's broadbill.
 The following cladogram shows phylogenetic relationships among the Eurylaimidae, based on the above study:

 Subspecies

 There are four recognized subspecies.
 The geographical limits of subspecies are not clearly defined, but the species displays clinal variation in appearance, as the size of birds increases and the white on the tail decreases from north to south through its range.
 Subspecies affinis is occasionally recognized as a separate species.